On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups: Geometric structure of right-angled Coxeter groups with planar defining nerves

 \begin{lem} Let $\Delta\subset \field{S}^2$ be a non-simplex planar flag complex.
 Then $G_{\Delta}$ is one-ended if and only if $\Delta$ is connected has no separating vertex and no separating edge. \end{lem}

 \begin{proof} Assume that our flag complex $\Delta$ is not a simplex.
 It is known that the right-angled Coxeter group $G_\Delta$ is one-ended if and only if $\Delta$ is connected with no separating simplex.
-When $\Delta\subset \field{S}^2$ is a connected planar flag complex and $\Delta$ has a separating simplex, it is easy to see $\Delta$ has a separating vertex or a separating edge. \end{proof}
+When $\Delta\subset \field{S}^2$ is a connected flag complex and $\Delta$ has a separating simplex, we observe that $\Delta$ has a separating vertex or a separating edge. \end{proof}

-The following lemma provides necessary and sufficient conditions for one-ended right-angled Coxeter groups of planar nerves to be splitted over two-ended subgroups.
+The following lemma provides necessary and sufficient conditions for when a one-ended right-angled Coxeter group with planar nerve splits over a two-ended subgroup.

-\begin{lem} Let $\Delta\subset \field{S}^2$ be a non-simplex connected planar flag complex with no separating vertex and no separating edge.
-Then $G_{\Delta}$ does not split over a two-ended subgroup if and only if $\Delta$ has no cut pair and has no separating induced path of length $2$. \end{lem} \begin{proof} By Lemma~\ref{lem:one ended}, the right-angled Coxeter group $G_{\Delta}$ is one-ended.
+\begin{lem} Let $\Delta\subset \field{S}^2$ be a non-simplex connected flag complex with no separating vertex and no separating edge.
+Then $G_{\Delta}$ splits over a two-ended subgroup if and only if $\Delta$ has a cut pair or a separating induced path of length $2$. \end{lem} \begin{proof} By Lemma~\ref{lem:one ended}, the right-angled Coxeter group $G_{\Delta}$ is one-ended.
 Hence, $G_\Delta$ splits over a two-ended subgroup if and only if $\Delta$ contains a separating full subcomplex which is a cut pair or a suspension of a simplex.
-Since $\Delta\subset \field{S}^2$ is a connected planar flag complex with no separating vertex and no separating edge, it is clear that if $\Delta$ has a separating full subcomplex which is a suspension of a simplex then $\Delta$ has a cut pair or a separating induced path of length $2$. \end{proof}
+Since $\Delta\subset \field{S}^2$ is a connected flag complex with no separating vertex and no separating edge, it is clear that if $\Delta$ has a separating full subcomplex which is a suspension of a simplex then $\Delta$ has a cut pair or a separating induced path of length $2$. \end{proof}

 We now restrict our attention to right-angled Coxeter groups which are one-ended, non-hyperbolic, and not virtually $\Z^2$.
 Therefore, we need the following assumptions on defining nerves of right-angled Coxeter groups.